Stillpoint-Software/project.cookiecutter/README.md

 When the upstream template updates, a scheduled workflow will:

 1. Create a new branch
-2. Re-generate your solution on that branch
+2. Re-generate your solution on that branch based on your configuration from the .cookiecutter.json file.
 3. Open a pull request for review

 *(The workflow runs every **Monday at 07:00 UTC** by default and can also be triggered manually.)*